blakadder/blog/_posts/2020-05-23-frankenstein-saturday.md

 toc: true
 ---

-What do you do when you have a box of unused devices?
-Frankenstein em up!
+What do you do when you have a box of unused devices? **Frankenstein 'em into something new!**

 Some time ago I received a [Sonoff IW101](http://s.click.aliexpress.com/e/_dU9bwtx) switch for testing and discovering a [template](https://templates.blakadder.com/sonoff_IW101.html).